DragonsDom/website/amenities.md

 ## Local Food

 A variety of goats Cheese, fresh eggs, yoghurt, chickens (whole, or cuts), goat meat, rabbit, and occasionally other items.
-Call for info (has Signal).
+Call **Vincent** for info (or message on Signal).
 In Batina but can deliver if the order is big enough.

 +385955293555